Working Paper · v19 · July 2026 · DOI 10.5281/zenodo.21268135

 | Amplification | A = D+(out) − D+(in) | Generation of fulfillment through an agent.
 Positive values indicate the agent emitted more fulfillment than they absorbed. |

-| Moral Work | M = τF + A | Net transmutation at need level n, with weighting coefficient τ. |
+| Moral Work | M = [τ(F−F₀)+(A−A₀)] / √(τ²+1) | Net transmutation at need level n, a unit-scale isometric projection in which τ rotates the iso-moral lines without rescaling. |

 | Moral Capital | C+ | Accumulated positive moral standing from sustained transmutation work. |